Permutation Learning with Only N Parameters: From SoftSort to Self-Organizing Gaussians

-with $D(w_{\mathrm{sort}},w) $ being the distance matrix between the sorted and the unsorted vector $w$.
+with $\mathrm{D}(w_{\mathrm{sort}},w) $ being the L1 distance matrix between the sorted and the unsorted elements of the vector $w$.
 Row-wise softmax increases matrix elements at positions where elements coincide, while suppressing the others.
 With decreasing $\tau$ the matrix converges to the permutation matrix.
 SoftSort produces valid permutations without iterated normalization, but is poorly suited for high-dimensional data due to its inherent one-dimensional sorting.